murphygroup/cellorganizer-documentation_old/source/chapters/cellorganizer_options/img2slml_options.rst

     * This specifies how many latent dimensions should be used for modeling the shape space.
 Valid values are positive integers.

 *options.model.spharm-obj.spharm.segminnucfraction* (optional) **[0.17]**
-    * image size of the model
+    * image size of the model.

 *options.model.spharm-obj.ppm.sigma* (optional) **[5]**
-    * Standard deviation of a gaussian distribution
+    * Standard deviation of a gaussian distribution.

 *options.model.spharm-obj.ppm.thresPerc* (optional) **[0.1]**
-    * Threshold percentage of the max value after filtering the image
+    * Threshold percentage of the max value after filtering the image.

 *options.model.spharm-obj.ppm.mask_inverted_color_flag* (optional) **[false]**
-    * Boolean value to invert the mask colors if need be
+    * Boolean value to invert the mask colors if need be.

 *options.model.spharm-obj.ppm.dummy_num* (optional) **[50]**
-    * Number of dummy points to generate per ROI (Regions of Interest)
+    * Number of dummy points to generate per ROI (Regions of Interest).

 *options.model.spharm-obj.ppm.rand_num* (optional) **[70000]**
-    * Number of random numbers to be generated
+    * Number of random numbers to be generated.

 *options.model.spharm-obj.ppm.cv_mode* (optional) **[rd_roi]**
-    * Cross validation option to run on either ROIs (Regions of interest) or entire image (rd_img)
+    * Cross validation option to run on either ROIs (Regions of interest) or entire image (rd_img).

 *options.model.spharm-obj.ppm.fold* (optional) **[3]**
     * Number of folds or divisions of the data to do.
-Equivalent to k-folds for cross validation
+Equivalent to k-folds for cross validation.

 *options.model.spharm-obj.ppm.cv_round* (optional) **[1]**
-    * Number of cross validation rounds to complete
+    * Number of cross validation rounds to complete.